Well not at that moment it isn't until the situation calms down, If it was me I'd be staying away from North Africa at the moment for starters.

 It's a tough question as the pyramids are very iconic, but in reality many people report them as being a bit underwhelming as they're nowhere near as huge as you might imagine them from childhood.

 Most trips/tours to Egypt will pass through Cairo, so it's definitely worth seeing the Pyramids and the The Museum of Egyptian Antiquities, but for more spectacular and informative historical sights also visit Luxor, Karnak or Abu Simbel.
-Heading down to the desert and sleeping under the stars is also a great experience. over 5 years ago
+Heading down to the desert and sleeping under the stars is also a great experience. almost 6 years ago

 Yes yes yes yes yes.
 I backpacked around Egypt for 3 weeks and it was the most amazing time of my life.
 Sure, there are lots of tourist traps and tourists, but nothing can compete with the absolute magnificence of the Pyramids.
-Go inside them too! over 5 years ago
+Go inside them too! almost 6 years ago